-The largest comprehensive four-year college in the SUNY system, Buffalo State educates more than 10,300 undergraduate and graduate students each year and has an alumni population of 100,000.
+The largest comprehensive four-year college in the SUNY system, Buffalo State educates nearly 10,000 undergraduate and graduate students each year and has an alumni population of 100,000.
 The college is known for its strong community connections and a continuing commitment to providing high-quality lifelong learning opportunities.

-Each year, more than 10,300 students choose Buffalo State for its broad array of high-quality and distinctive academic programs.
+Each year, nearly 10,000 students choose Buffalo State for its broad array of high-quality and distinctive academic programs.

 Classes for undergraduate majors usually have between 12 and 15 students.